Nights away and international travel

 For the purposes of this guidance where we refer to international travel we refer to those trips which would fall within the definition and requirements of POR Rule 9.64 Visits Abroad.

-We are sure many of you are thinking about this, either because you are simply wondering what to do next summer with your section/unit, or because you can no longer attend that larger event you or your young people were looking forward to.
+We are sure many of you are thinking about this, either because you are simply wondering what to do later this year or next year with your section/unit, or because you can no longer attend that larger event you or your young people were looking forward to.
 Before we go any further, we should say, our ability to predict the future is no better than yours nor should you take any of our suggestions as an indication of what future guidance or rules either from Scouts or government will say – we are just trying to help stimulate the right questions and we hope provide some inspiration whilst at the same time, we hope, reducing the risk that all the hard work that goes into planning these sorts of activities doesn’t go to waste.

 In these challenging times we would urge you to consider planning activities which are close to home, ones which, if the restrictions at the time prevent it from happening fully can be adapted to allow some more adventure to be included within the programme.
 Think about using local activity centres and campsite, these are resources which have really struggled in 2020 and need our support to stay open.
 If you book residentials at local facilities and if you can’t stay overnight you can hopefully still make use of the facilities for day activities.